isthari/hq-reporter-chromium/components/onc/docs/onc_spec.md

 * **SubjectMatch**
     * (optional) - **string**
-    * WiFi only.
-A substring which a remote RADIUS service certificate subject name must contain in order to connect.
+    * A substring which a remote RADIUS service certificate subject name must contain in order to connect.

 * **SubjectAlternativeNameMatch**
 	* (optional) - [array of AlternativeSubjectName](#AlternativeSubjectName-type)
-	* WiFi only.
-A list of alternative subject names to be matched against the alternative subject name of an authentication server certificate.
+	* A list of alternative subject names to be matched against the alternative subject name of an authentication server certificate.

 * **DomainSuffixMatch**
     * (optional) - **array of string**
-    * WiFi only.
-A list of constraints for the server domain name.
+    * A list of constraints for the server domain name.
 If set, the entries will be used as suffix match requirements against the DNS name element(s) of the alternative subject name of an authentication server certificate.
       When multiple match strings are specified, a match with any one of the values is considered a sufficient match for the server certificate.

 * **TLSVersionMax**
     * (optional) - **string**